(In an oven or by an open fire!)

 Then, shake your pan frequently while roasting until you see that the skins have blackened and have pulled back from the chestnut meat (you'll notice this where you made the cut previously).
 Roasting them should take about 5 to 10 minutes.
 If the chestnuts appear too charred, then that means you didn't shake the pan enough.

-You'll know when they are roasted to perfection by the fact that you can easily open the shell and find beautiful golden colored chestnut meat inside.
+You'll know when they are roasted to perfection by the fact that you can easily open the shell and find beautiful golden coloured chestnut meat inside.
 It's sweet to the taste and a little crumbly in texture.